frankban/shapetypes/README.md

 # shapeup (WIP)

-This library provides the shape and reshape customized React property types.
-The ability to declare a frozen shape is also provided.
+This library provides the shape and reshape React property types, including the ability to declare frozen shapes.